sunilsu/carnd-p2/writeup.md

 | .00	      			| Priority road |
 | .00				    | No entry |

-For the fourth image ...
+For the fourth image. model is not as certain as others, but still good.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|